Sarah Ioannides

 Sarah Ioannides (born 1972, Canberra) is a British conductor, collaborator, and multimedia producer living in the United States.
-She is currently the music director of Symphony Tacoma, the founding artistic director of Cascade Conducting and Composing, the resident conductor of the NYO-USA, and the Director of Orchestral Activities at Boston University.
+She is the music director laureate of Symphony Tacoma, the founding artistic director of Cascade Conducting and Composing, the resident conductor of the NYO-USA, and the director of orchestral activities at Boston University.

 Early life and education

 Ioannides was born in Canberra, Australia, and grew up in England, where she was educated at Cranleigh School.
-Her father, Ayis Ioannides, is a conductor and composer of Greek Cypriot ancestry Her mother, Gwyneth Woollard, is of Scottish ancestry, studying violin, piano, and French horn from an early age, she entered Oxford University on an instrumental scholarship, earning a Bachelor of Arts and Masters of Music degree from the Guildhall School of Music and Drama.
+Her father, Ayis Ioannides, is a conductor and composer of Greek Cypriot ancestry Her mother, Gwyneth Woollard, is of Scottish ancestry.
+Sarah Ioannides studyed violin, piano, and French horn from an early age, and entered Oxford University on an instrumental scholarship, earning a Bachelor of Arts and Masters of Music degree from the Guildhall School of Music and Drama.
 She completed a Diploma in Conducting at the Curtis Institute of Music on a Fulbright scholarship and studied in St. Petersburg on a Presser Foundation Scholarship.
 She earned a Master of Music in Conducting from the Juilliard School, where she was assistant conductor to Otto-Werner Mueller.

 Early career

-While at Oxford, Ioannides took her first position as Music Director at the age of 19 with the Oxford Philharmonia and Music Director of Oxford University Opera, leading the European premiere of Stephen Paulus's The Woodlanders.
+While at Oxford, Ioannides took her first position as music director at the age of 19 with the Oxford Philharmonia and music director of Oxford University Opera, leading the European premiere of Stephen Paulus's The Woodlanders.

 Serving as assistant conductor and productor coordinator to Tan Dun from 1999 to 2003, Ioannides was responsible for orchestra preparation, directing choirs, and coordinating productions on international tours with him.
 From 2002 to 2004, she was assistant conductor of the Cincinnati Symphony Orchestra and music director of the Cincinnati Symphony Youth Orchestra.
 In 2003 and 2006, she conducted in the Naumburg Orchestral Concerts, in the Naumburg Bandshell, Central Park, in the summer series.